United States military and prostitution in South Korea: Post-military government rule

 In 2002, Fox Television reported casing brothels where trafficked women were allegedly forced to prostitute themselves to American soldiers.
 U.S. soldiers testified that the club or bar owners buy the women at auctions, therefore the women must earn large sums of money to recover their passports and freedom.
 In May 2002, U.S. lawmakers asked U.S. Secretary of Defense Donald Rumsfeld for an investigation that "If U.S. soldiers are patrolling or frequenting these establishments, the military is in effect helping to line the pockets of human traffickers".

 In June 2002, the U.S. Department of Defense pledged to investigate the trafficking allegations.
 In 2003, the Seoul District Court ruled that three night club owners near Camp Casey must compensate all Filipina women who had been forced into prostitution.
 The club owners had taken their passports and had kept the women locked up.
 One Philippine woman who was in captivity kept a diary about her confinement, beating, abortion and starvation.
 Before the trial began, the International Organization for Migration studied the trafficking of foreign women and reported the result to its headquarters in Geneva.
 The Philippine Embassy also joined the proceedings, making it the first embassy to take steps on behalf of its nationals.

 In 2002, the South Korean government completely discontinued issuing visas to Russian women, so prostitution businesses moved to bring in more Filipinas instead.
-Human traffickers also brought in many Russian women through marriages and sham marriages with Korean men so they stay legally in South Korea.
+Human traffickers also brought in many Russian women through marriages and sham marriages with Korean men so they could stay legally in South Korea.
 In 2005, Filipina and Russian women became common in Korean red light districts and even accounted for 90 percent of the prostitutes in U.S. military camp towns.
 In 2005, Hwang Sook-hyang, a club owner in Dongducheon, was sentenced to a 10-month suspended sentence and 160 hours of community service on charges of illegal brothel-keeping.
 The following civil trial sentenced him to compensate US$5,000 to a Philippine woman who was forced to have sex with U.S. soldiers between February 8 and March 3, 2004.
 The Philippine woman was recruited by a South Korean company in the Philippines as a nightclub singer in 2004, then she and several Philippine women were locked inside Hwang's club and forced to have sex with U.S. soldiers.
 The former "juicy bar" employees testified that soldiers usually paid US$150 to bring women from the bar to a hotel room for sex; the women received US$40.
 Most juicy bars have a quota system linked to drink purchases.
 Women who do not sell enough juice are forced into prostitution by their managers.